MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide.md

 ---
 # Visual Studio IDE overview

 The Visual Studio interactive development environment (IDE) is a creative launching pad that you can use to view and edit code, and then debug, build, and publish an app.

-There are versions available for Mac and Windows.
+Visual Studio is available for Windows and Mac.
+[Visual Studio for Mac](/visualstudio/mac/) has many of the same features as Visual Studio 2017, and is optimized for developing cross-platform and mobile apps.

-This article introduces you to the basic features of the Visual Studio IDE.
-We'll walk through some things you can do with Visual Studio, including creating a simple project, using IntelliSense as a coding aid, and debugging an app to see the value of a variable "in flight".
+This article focuses on Visual Studio 2017 for Windows.
+It introduces you to the basic features of the IDE.
+We'll walk through some things you can do with Visual Studio, including creating a simple project, using IntelliSense as a coding aid, and debugging an app to see the value of a variable during the program's execution.
 We'll also take a tour of the various tool windows.

 ## Install the Visual Studio IDE